 Having qualified as a CAA and gained some valuable work experience, you may wish to consider embarking on an actuarial career by undertaking the professional IFoA examinations through to Associate and Fellow.

 The studying you have undertaken will prepare you for the core principle subjects, in particular the Actuarial Statistics (CS) and Actuarial Mathematics (CM) subjects, which we suggest you should attempt first.

 The IFoA has developed a pathway to provide an opportunity to gain some exemptions from these two subjects.
 This currently involves some additional formal assessments to ensure that material not studied during your CAA has been appropriately covered.
-If you wish to continue with your professional studies and qualify as an actuary, through the IFoA examination route is the following exemptions are available to you:
+If you wish to continue with your professional studies and qualify as an actuary, through the IFoA examination route the following exemptions are available to you:

 - Exemption from CS1 providing you sit a problem based assessment and a short paper (1.5 hrs) covering the gaps in the CAA syllabus

 - Exemption from CM1 providing you sit a problem based assessment and a short paper (1.5hrs) covering the gaps in the CAA syllabus

 These pathway assessments will be made available subject to candidate demand.
 As we will only run these assessments when there is sufficient candidate demand, please contact the Member Service team for guidance before committing to this study pathway.

 If you decide to join the IFoA you will be eligible for benefits such as: